rafaelvzago/ssh-secret-keeper/docs/IMPLEMENTATION_SUMMARY.md

 ## 🎉 Ready for Production Use

-The SSH Vault Keeper implementation is complete and ready for immediate use with your Vault server.
+The SSH Secret Keeper implementation is complete and ready for immediate use with your Vault server.
 Key highlights:

 ### Immediate Benefits
 1. **Secure SSH Key Backup**: Your 25+ SSH files can be backed up securely